isomerpages/gb-assist/pages/solutionrepo/solution1481.md

 N.A. for non-SMEs

 #### Things to Note
+- Min Nut size: 12.7mm
+- It can be powered hydraulically, electrically, pneumatically, etc.
+- Training costs can be supported
+- Maintenance costs not supported

 Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information